openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 21: AC Power Type

 AC Power Type
-This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.

 The following option values may be configured -:

 | Value  | Description |